 In an asset purchase, the buyer purchases the target company’s assets (and often assumes the target company’s liabilities) pursuant to the terms of a negotiated asset purchase agreement that is signed by the buyer and the target company.
 If the target company is selling all or substantially all of its assets, the approval of the target company’s shareholders is generally required (pursuant to state law).
 The asset purchase structure allows parties to tailor the specific assets and liabilities to be included within and/or excluded from the scope of a transaction and is therefore often used when a buyer and seller have agreed that the seller will retain certain liabilities of the target company.

-An acquisition of a public company is generally structured as a statutory merger, often referred to as a 'long-form' or 'one-step' merger, or as a combination of a tender offer and a statutory merger, often referred to as a 'two-step' merger.
+An acquisition of a public company is generally structured as a statutory merger, often referred to as a "long-form" or "one-step" merger, or as a combination of a tender offer and a statutory merger, often referred to as a "two-step" merger.
 In a one-step merger, the target company will merge with the buyer (or a subsidiary of the buyer formed for the purpose of acquiring the target company) and the target company’s shareholders will receive the agreed-upon merger consideration in exchange for their shares by operation of law.
 A one-step merger is implemented pursuant to a negotiated merger agreement that is signed by the buyer and the target company and must be submitted to the target company’s shareholders for approval.
-The approval process typically entails either an affirmative vote by the target company’s shareholders or written shareholder consents in lieu of a meeting.

 The primary regulator of the US federal securities laws is the Securities and Exchange Commission (SEC).
 The federal securities laws govern many facets of M&A activity involving US public companies and the purchase and sale of securities.
 Among other things, these laws prescribe the information that must be provided to shareholders being solicited to vote to approve a statutory merger or to participate in a pending tender offer.
 They also prescribe the procedures that must be followed by both the buyer and the target company in the conduct of a tender offer to the target company’s shareholders.